magahr/Hack_REACT_CRUD_Vercel/README _MIO.md

 git commit -m "07-11-2024-Starting the project with react hack goog look!!" git commit -m "08-11-2024-Update the project in my job" git commit -m "08-11-2024-Update the project in my job.
-I going to 29:19 minutes"
+I going to 29:19 minutes" git commit -m "09-11-2024-Updating the project with Create, Updating and Deling, but Create is not very good, I have to reparing"